The Pompatus of Love

 The Pompatus of Love is a 1996 American comedy film that tells the story of four guys discussing women and the meaning of the word "pompatus".
-This made-up word is found in two Steve Miller songs, "Enter Maurice" and "The Joker", the latter of which contains the line "Some people call me Maurice / 'cause I speak of the pompatus of love".
+This made-up word is found in two Steve Miller songs, "Enter Maurice" and "The Joker", the latter of which contains the line "Some people call me Maurice/'cause I speak of the pompatus of love".
 Wolfman Jack can also be heard using the term in his spoken lines in The Guess Who's "Clap for the Wolfman."

 The low-budget, independent film received mostly negative reviews.

 Plot

 The film revolves around four friends and their relationships with women.
 Set to the background of upscale Manhattan bars, lofts and apartments, the guys engage in sharp banter and one-upsmanship.

 The men spend much of their time trying to decipher the word "pompatus," from the Steve Miller song, wondering whether they are mis-hearing the lyrics: "Prophetess"?
 "Impetus"?
 "Profitless"?
 "Impotence"?
 "Pompous Ass"?
 "Pom-pom tits"?
 "Poconos"?

 The characters, Mark, a therapist (Jon Cryer); Runyon, a playwright (Tim Guinee); Josh, a playboy (Adrian Pasdar) and Phil, a plumber (Adam Oliensis), try (generally unsuccessfully) to sort out their troubled love-lives.

 Mark and his girlfriend Natasha (Kristen Wilson) who met on a blind date, are hung up over moving in together.
-They go to apartment after apartment, never agreeing on one they simultaneously like.
+They go to apartment after apartment, never agreeing on one they both like.
 She is getting more and more claustrophobic, having a dream that she is a field mouse that a bird of prey with Mark's face is closing in on her.
 They close on a half-finished house, and Tasha bails on him.